Overview of the STAR+PLUS HCBS Program

 Some assets are not counted towards Medicaid’s asset limit.
 These generally include an applicant’s primary home, household furnishings and appliances, personal effects, and a vehicle.

-The home is often the highest valued asset a Medicaid applicant owns, and many persons worry that Medicaid will take their home.
+The home is often the highest valued asset a Medicaid applicant owns, and many persons worry that Medicaid will take it.
 Fortunately, for eligibility purposes, Texas Medicaid considers the home exempt (non-countable) in the following circumstances.

-– The applicant lives in the home or has “intent” to return to the home and his / her home equity interest is no greater than $636,000 (in 2022).
-Home equity interest is the current value of the home minus any outstanding mortgage.
+– The applicant lives in the home or has “Intent” to Return, and their home equity interest is no greater than $688,000.
+Home equity is the current value of the home minus any outstanding mortgage.
+Equity interest is the portion of the home’s equity value that is owned by the applicant.

 – A non-applicant spouse lives in the home.